Making the move

 Other costs at Hurst Place

-There are a number of car parking spaces available at Hurst Place and can be licenced for £500 per year.
-The licence is renewable every 12 months.
-One space can only be licenced per house/apartment.
-A number of restrictions apply, please speak to a member of the sales team.
+There are a number of car parking spaces available at Hurst Place, please speak to a member of the sales team.

 Legal and administration fee for resale

 When you purchase a property within Hurst Place you will be purchasing a long lease (125 years).
 This form of tenure allows for the on-going relationship between residents and the landlord.